 ‘Err… I’d love to, but what do you want me to do exactly?’
 Missy asks.

 ‘Just conjure up an image of who lived here last.
 We’ll start with that.’

 Missy starts mumbling, swirling her wand, but nothing happens.
 She shakes it, looking at it incredulously.
 ‘Oh.
 I guess this is yours.
 But I’ve got mine.
-Somewhere…’ She fumbles in the hidden pocket of her skirt.
+Somewhere…’ She fumbles in her pocket.

-A tall, fair man is painting in the middle of the room.
-He’s shirtless, his body gleaming with sweat as his muscular arms nervously mix the colors.
-He dries his forehead with the back of his hand, leaving a streak of cyan.
+A tall, fair man is painting just in front of them.
+He’s shirtless, his muscular body gleaming with sweat as his powerful arms nervously mix the colors.
+He dries his forehead with the back of his hand, pushing away the hair falling into his eyes and leaving a streak of cyan.
 It is Magnus Darkling, intensely working on his “chef d’oeuvre” in the late 1700’s…

 ‘He looks almost real!
 How did you do that?’